Puppy Placement Procedure

 A responsible breeder is also available and committed to answering any questions the prospective buyer may have initially and for the lifetime of the puppy.

-Because individual personalities and temperaments become more distinct after 6 weeks of age, it is easier to make a fitting choice after that time.
+Because individual personalities and temperaments become more distinct after 6 weeks of age, we wait until this time to have families meet and choose their puppy.

 We will try to help each family match up with the puppy based on the temperament/personality they are looking for, and that would be best suited to their home and lifestyle.